 But what does “trust apps with good reputation” mean?

 The Microsoft Intelligent Security Graph (ISG) is the “data plane” that collects all the information /telemetry from every Microsoft application.
-When application files are executed and there are no specific allow or deny rules for this application, the data from the ISG is used by WDAC to determine if the file reputation is known to be good /known to be bad or unknown.
-This mechanism is also used by Microsoft Defender Antivirus and Microsoft Defender SmartScreen.
+When application files are executed and there are no specific rules to allow or deny for this application, the data from the ISG is used by WDAC to determine if the file reputation is known to be good /known to be bad or unknown.
+Microsoft Defender Antivirus and Microsoft Defender SmartScreen also use this mechanism.
 Please note, that when you are not using MDM and you want to enable ISG, you also will need to enable the service by launching this command:

 appidtel start